jes-sherborne/jquery-signature-panel-plugin/README.markdown

 end
 ```

-You can find a full working example (written for the [Sinatra microframework](http://www.sinatrarb.com) at /server-image-generators/ruby/example.
-The SignaturePanel function will work equally well in Ruby on Rails (and presumably any other Ruby web framework).
+You can find a full working example (written for the [Sinatra microframework](http://www.sinatrarb.com) at [server-image-generators/ruby/example](server-image-generators/ruby/example).
+The SignaturePanel function will work equally well in Ruby on Rails (and presumably other Ruby web frameworks).

 ### Generating image files on the server using Python